Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 Have your tea or coffee afterward.

-Throughout the day make sure you’re eating that combo of protein, complex carbs, veggies, and fats every 3-4 hours.
+Throughout the day make sure you’re eating a combo of protein, complex carbs, veggies, and fats every 3-4 hours.

-Keep hydration up, and add a little pink Himalayan salt to your water if you’re feeling low energy.
-Great for mood, too.
+Keep hydration steady, and add a little pink Himalayan salt to your water if you’re feeling low energy.
+This is great for mood, too.

-These are general ACTIVATE by Lula guidelines – do what you know works best for your body.
-Just make sure you’re hydrating and getting nourishment in at least 3 times a day.
+These are general ACTIVATE by Lula guidelines – do what you know works best for your body, just make sure you’re getting in regular nourishment and hydration.

 5. Add pleasure.

-Whether it’s a hot bath, self-pleasure session, reading an entertaining fiction book, or watching a goofy Netflix episode, let yourself have it and don’t make it wrong.
+Whether it’s a massage, reading an entertaining fiction book, or watching a goofy Netflix episode, let yourself have it and don’t make it wrong.

-You can get back to the family event afterward, and you’ll feel much happier and more present.
+You can get back to family afterward, and you’ll feel much happier and more present.

 6. Give yourself an outlet.

-Have an ally outside your family to talk to over the holidays.
-Maybe it’s your best friend.
+Have an ally outside your family to talk to over the holidays, like a trusted friend.

 Set aside time for you both to share what’s going on without giving each other advice, unless one of you explicitly asks for it.